 The Northamptonshire Militia at Brackley in 1807 by Thomas Rowlandson

 Soldier of the 48th (Northamptonshire) Regiment of Foot during the Napoleonic Wars

 One individual we know of who did fight in the Napoleonic wars was William Cox.

-The 48th Regiment of Foot was involved in the Peninsular War (1807–1814), the military conflict fought by Spain, the United Kingdom and Portugal against the invading and occupying forces of France for control of the Iberian Peninsula during the Napoleonic Wars.
+The 48th Regiment of Foot was involved in the Peninsular War (1807 - 1814), the Iberian Peninsular of Portugal and Spain.
+The military conflict was fought by an alliance of Spain, the United Kingdom and Portugal against the invading and occupying forces of France for control of the Iberian Peninsula during the Napoleonic Wars.
 The 2nd battalion saw action at the Second Battle of Porto in May 1809 and both battalions were in action at the Battle of Talavera in July 1809 when they carried out a bayonet charge and broke the French attack.
 The regiment were given the nickname, "The Heroes of Talavera", after Wellington stated that the 48th Foot saved the day at Talavera.

 The 48th (Northamptonshire) Regiment of Foot charge at the Battle of Talavera, 1809